Review: Quantum Metrology and Sensing with Many-Body Systems: Resource Analysis for Critical Quantum Sensing

-As discussed above, various forms of criticality can achieve quantum enhanced sensitivity.
+As discussed above, various forms of criticality can achieve quantum-enhanced sensitivity.
 The resource for achieving such enhanced precision is the system size $N$ and the figure of merit is the QFI.
-However, in some cases the time $T$ needed for accomplishing the sensing task has to also be considered as a resource.
-This might be due to practical issues, such as limited coherence time, or size dependence $T$ which makes the sensing time extremely long for large system sizes.
-To account for such complexity, one can use normalized QFI as a figure of merit, namely $I_Q/T$~\cite{albarelli2018restoring,rossi2020noisy,chin2012quantum,chaves2013noisy,brask2015improved,smirne2016ultimate}.
+However, in some cases the time $t$ needed for accomplishing the sensing task also has to be considered as a resource.
+This might be due to practical issues, such as limited coherence time, or size dependent $t$ which can make the sensing time extremely long for large system sizes.
+To account for such complexity, one can use normalized QFI as a figure of merit, namely $I_Q/t$~\cite{albarelli2018restoring,rossi2020noisy,chin2012quantum,chaves2013noisy,brask2015improved,smirne2016ultimate}.
+This can be understood by considering the total time $t_{\mathrm{tot}}$ that is needed for collecting the data through probe preparation and measurement with $M$ repetitions.
+The number of measurements that are possible within the available total time is $M{=}t_{\mathrm{tot}}/t$.
+Now from Eq.~\eqref{eq:cramer-rao-classical-quantum} one can see that the upper bound of achievable precision is given by $1/\sqrt{t_{\mathrm{tot}} I^Q/t}$.
+This clearly suggests that the rescaled QFI $I^Q/t$ is the suitable figure of merit.
 For instance, in the case of many-body ground state sensing, one may consider an adiabatic approach for generating the complex ground state.
-This can be achieved by slowly evolving the system initialized in the ground state of a simpler Hamiltonian which is transformed into the desired Hamiltonian over the time interval $T$.
-If the transformation is slow enough, namely $T$ is large, the quantum state remains in the ground state of the instant Hamiltonian throughout the evolution.
-This guarantees that at the end of evolution when the Hamiltonian takes the final form the system is in the desired ground state.
-When the system is adiabatically driven towards a second-order quantum phase transition, the required time $T$ scales as $T{\sim} N^z$~\cite{rams2018limits}, where $z$ is the dynamical critical exponent showing how the energy gap $\Delta E$ vanishes at the critical point by increasing the system size $\Delta E_{\rm min}\sim 1/N^z$.
+This can be achieved by slowly evolving the system initialized in the ground state of a simpler Hamiltonian which is transformed into the desired Hamiltonian over the time interval $t$.
+If the transformation is slow enough, namely $t$ is large, the quantum state remains in the ground state of the instant Hamiltonian throughout the evolution.
+This guarantees that at the end of evolution when the Hamiltonian takes the final form and, hence, the system is in the desired ground state.
+When the system is adiabatically driven towards a second-order quantum phase transition, the required time $t$ scales as $t{\sim} N^z$~\cite{rams2018limits}, where $z$ is the dynamical critical exponent showing how the energy gap $\Delta E$ vanishes at the critical point by increasing the system size $\Delta E_{\rm min}\sim 1/N^z$.
 Incorporating this into the scaling of the QFI across second-order quantum phase transitions in Eq.~(\ref{eq:QFI_finit_size}) leads to

 This clearly shows that the scaling diminishes as time is included in the resource analysis.
+Note that the issue of time as a resource can arise in interferometric setups as well, for example in the adiabatic sweeping through quantum phase transitions for entanglement generation and detection~\cite{lee2006adiabatic, huang2018non, zhuang2020symmetry}.